Squeezed Attention: Accelerating Long Context Length LLM Inference: Experimental Details

 \textbf{Baseline Methods.} QUEST \cite{tang2024quest} uses a fixed token budget across all input samples when evaluating on LongBench.
 In order to perform a fair comparison with our method, we set the token budget for their approach to be a fixed percentage of the length of each sample.
 We dynamically set their token budget to be a percentage of the fixed context length (rounded up to the nearest multiple of 16).
 Since our method only approximates attention to the fixed-context portion of the input, we adjust this dynamically computed token budget using the full input length for the sample as well as the maximum generation length for the target task.
 This adjustment ensures that the achieved compression ratio for the fixed context with their method is comparable with our approach.
-Note that this adjustment also accounts for the 100 tokens at the end of the fixed context that we use for calibration purposes and therefore retain exactly with our method.
+Note that this adjustment also accounts for the 100 tokens at the end of the fixed context that we use for calibration purposes and retain exactly with our method.
 For QUEST comparisons, we also leave the first two layers uncompressed to match their default configuration.
-We use 90\% and 95\% sparsity settings for their method to obtain the two configurations reported in the paper.
+We use 90\% and 95\% sparsity settings for their method to obtain the two configurations reported in Table \ref{tab:longbench}, and we use 85\% sparsity settings for their method to obtain the configurations reported in Table \ref{tab:llama3}.

-\textbf{Implementation Details.} Similar to the numerically stable implementation of Softmax, where the maximum value is subtracted from all inputs, our centroid lookup approach during the generation stage (Section~\ref{subsec:centroid-lookup}) also subtracts the maximum value from all inputs while computing the denominator $D$.
-Then, when comparing $\exp{(q C_{i}^\top)}$ to the threshold $DT$, the maximum value correction can similarly be accounted for by scaling the threshold $DT$ using the exponential of the maximum value rather than by scaling $\exp{(q C_{i}^\top)}$ down by this value.